 Applications and general enquiries should be sent to Martina Bernhard (Secretary, Language & Genetics Department); E-mail: martina.bernhard [at] mpi.nl

-The deadline for applications is 1 February 2020.
-The proposed starting date is 1 April 2020 though the start date is negotiable.
+Applications will be viewed on a rolling basis until the position is filled.
+The proposed starting date is 1 June 2020 though the start date is negotiable.